osazeejedi/my-project/README.md

 # my-project
-This are my projects on data science and A.I
+This are some of the projects i have worked on using python and R